20+ Best Things to Do at Woodbine Beach 2023

 11. Play in the Park at Woodbine Playground

 There are a lot of fantastic playgrounds on the beach, including the Woodbine playground located right beside the Donald D. Summerville Outdoor Olympic Pool.
-It has slides and swings and a climbing structure.
-A wonderful playground at the beach.

 12. Enjoy a Music Festival at Woodbine Park

-If you’re a fan of music festivals and events, then Woodbine Park is the place to be!
-This park has a little bit of everything for everyone.
 Not only does it boast a beautiful pond and fountain that make for the perfect backdrop for all your photos, but it’s also home to a ton of fantastic events throughout the year.

 One of the best is the Q107 Canada Day festival – it’s always a blast and the perfect way to celebrate our great country.
-But that’s not all – you can also enjoy Afrofest and the Beaches Jazz Festival.
+But that’s not all – you can also enjoy Afrofest and the very popular Beaches Jazz Festival.

 13. Visit the Iconic Leuty Lifeguard Station